 Today, the Earth’s humans and non-humans no longer enjoy such rightness.
 There’s a disturbance in humans that is damaging everything across the Earth.
 The non-humans are concerned by what they see humans doing.
 From their forest edges and tree branches, their burrows and fields, they no longer see humans walking elegantly to gather water or hunt with reverence.
 Instead, they see humans crunched and bent, shuffling and stomping about with fear and anger in their bodies, making tremendous noises, killing everything, insensitive to the life around them – lost.

 The wretched relatives of true leadership are all the forms of aggressive dominance, power bullying, immature manipulation, and denial of sacred wisdom and human responsibility.
 This is what poses today as leadership the world over, and it is complete bullshit!

 Today’s true leaders are rarely heard and acknowledged.
-Instead, people not yet fully formed claim and steal leadership from all of us, and we let them.
+Instead, people who are not yet fully human claim and steal leadership from all of us, and we let them.
 We let them!

 But we are all leaders.
 Those we elect to lead for us are reflections of ourselves.
 We are responsible for everything they do.
 True change, based on true leadership, waits on everyone coming together, all at once, equal at heart, living as human beings instead of frightened, angry, mummers and fools.